roblaing/erlang-webapp-howto/unit5/README.md

 <h2>Using Observer to View ETS tables</h2>

 One of the tools bundled with OTP is <a href="https://erlang.org/doc/apps/observer/users_guide.html">observer</a>
-which seems to a relatively recent addition.
-The O'Reily books on Erlang and OTP that I've been using to help me write these tutorials refer to <em>monitor</em> and <em>tv</em> (short for table viewer) which have been removed from newer versions and replaced with observer.
+which seems to be a relatively recent addition.
+The O'Reilly books on Erlang and OTP that I've been using to help me write these tutorials refer to <em>monitor</em> and <em>tv</em> (short for table viewer) which have been removed from newer versions and replaced with observer.